Contact

 About

 I am presently pursuing my research interests in the fields of energy management and high-temperature materials.
 I develop computer codes and novel methodologies to perform and analyze results from these specific calculations.
-More specifically, I study behavior of anharmonic materials at high temperatures, and under non-equilibrium conditions, focusing on their stability, defects, optical and thermal transport properties.
+More specifically, I study behavior of anharmonic materials at high temperatures, and under non-equilibrium conditions, focusing on their stability, defects, electronic, optical and thermal transport properties.
 During the past decade, I concentrated my research on modeling electron and phonon transport in a variety of materials, especially thermoelectrics, which are used to convert heat to electricity.
 Our work on electron cloaking, first principles calculations of thermal conductivity and mean free paths distribution, observation of coherent phonons in superlattices, explanation of phonon softening and low thermal conductivity in PbTe and other IV-VI materials, unification of conduction and radiation in the near-field regime, and phonon hydrodynamics in graphene and 2D materials have attracted much attention from the scientific community and highlighted in news.
 Earlier on, I studied stability of clusters, fullerenes and looked at mechanicaland transport properties of carbon nanotubes.
 We proposed for the first time a nano-diode made of n-p doped carbon nanotubes.
 With 2 colleagues we authored a book called "Computational materials science from ab into to Monte Carlo" published by Springer in 1998 (1st Edition) and then 2018 (2nd Edition).

 Bio: